code-dot-org/code-dot-org/pegasus/emails/11-9-hoc-general-2.md

 ---
 from: 'Hadi Partovi <hadi_partovi@code.org>'
-subject: Make your own Star Wars game for the Hour of Code
+subject: Code your own Star Wars game
 ---

 ## An Hour of Code with Star Wars!